 After completing this course, you will be able to:

 DESCRIBE the most important tools in IE, their philosophy and position in the field.

 DISCUSS the applicability of these tools (incl. possibilities and limitations).

 DEFINE and refine research questions for the analysis.

-WORK WITH 3 groups of analytical tools (incl. supporting software & databases): MFA/SFA, LCA, EIOA for (pre-treated cases) in a societal /policy /business context.
+WORK WITH 3 families of analytical tools (incl. supporting software & databases), namely: MFA/SFA, LCA, EIOA for pre-treated cases in a societal /policy /business context.

 DEMONSTRATE analytical thinking and critical thinking.

 You will find the timetables for all courses and degree programmes of Leiden University in the tool MyTimetable (login).
 Any teaching activities that you have sucessfully registered for in MyStudyMap will automatically be displayed in MyTimeTable.
 Any timetables that you add manually, will be saved and automatically displayed the next time you sign in.

 MyTimetable allows you to integrate your timetable with your calendar apps such as Outlook, Google Calendar, Apple Calendar and other calendar apps on your smartphone.
 Any timetable changes will be automatically synced with your calendar.
 If you wish, you can also receive an email notification of the change.
 You can turn notifications on in ‘Settings’ (after login).